 We provide precision-policing and security solutions for law enforcement and security personnel to help prevent and reduce gun violence and make cities, campuses and facilities safer.
 Our flagship public safety solution, ShotSpotter Flex, is the leading outdoor gunshot detection, location and alerting system.
-Our patrol management software, ShotSpotter Missions (formerly HunchLab), creates crime forecasts designed to enable more precise and effective use of patrol resources to deter crime.
+Our patrol management software, ShotSpotter Connect (formerly ShotSpotter Missions), creates crime forecasts designed to enable more precise and effective use of patrol resources to deter crime.
 In 2019, we created a new technology innovation unit, ShotSpotter Labs, to expand our efforts supporting innovative uses of our technology to help protect wildlife and the environment.
 Our security solutions, ShotSpotter SecureCampus and ShotSpotter SiteSecure, are designed to help law enforcement and security personnel serving universities, corporate campuses and key infrastructure or transportation centers mitigate risk and enhance security by notifying authorities of a potential outdoor gunfire incident, saving critical minutes for first responders to arrive.
-Our gunshot detection solutions are trusted by law enforcement agencies in over 100 cities as of June 30, 2020.
+Our gunshot detection solutions are trusted by law enforcement agencies in over 110 cities as of September 30, 2020.

 Our gunshot detection solutions consist of highly-specialized, cloud-based software integrated with proprietary, internet-enabled sensors designed to detect outdoor gunfire.
 The speed and accuracy of our gunfire alerts enable law enforcement and security personnel to reduce their response times to shooting events, which can increase the chances of apprehending the shooter, providing timely aid to victims, and identifying witnesses before they scatter, as well as aid in evidentiary collection and serve as an overall deterrent.
 When a potential gunfire incident is detected by our sensors, our software precisely locates where the incident occurred and applies machine classification combined with human review by acoustic experts in our Incident Review Center ("IRC"), who are on duty 24 hours a day, seven days a week, every day of the year, to analyze and validate the incident.
 Our acoustic experts can supplement alerts with additional tactical information, such as the potential presence of multiple shooters or the use of high-capacity weapons.
-An alert containing a location on a map and additional tactical information about the incident is sent directly to subscribing law enforcement or security personnel through any internet-connected computer and to iPhone or Android mobile devices.
-Gunshot incident alerts are typically sent within 45 seconds of the receipt of the gunfire incident.
+An alert containing a location on a map and additional tactical information about the incident is sent directly to subscribing law enforcement or security gunfire incident.

-We generate annual subscription revenues from the deployment of ShotSpotter Flex on a per-square-mile basis.
-Our security solutions, ShotSpotter SecureCampus and ShotSpotter SiteSecure, are typically sold on a subscription basis, each with a customized deployment plan.
-Our ShotSpotter Missions solution is also sold on a subscription basis.
-As of June 30, 2020, we had ShotSpotter Flex, ShotSpotter SecureCampus and ShotSpotter SiteSecure coverage areas under contract for approximately 770 square miles, of which 761 square miles had gone live.
-Coverage areas under contract included 109 cities and 13 campuses/sites worldwide across the United States, South Africa and the Bahamas, including three of the ten largest cities in the United States.
+We generate annual subscription revenues from the deployment of ShotSpotter Flex on a per-square-mile basis.Our security solutions, ShotSpotter SecureCampus and ShotSpotter SiteSecure, are typically sold on a subscription basis, each with a customized deployment plan.
+Our ShotSpotter Connect solution is also sold on a subscription basis.
+As of September 30, 2020, we had ShotSpotter Flex,ShotSpotter SecureCampus and ShotSpotter SiteSecure coverage areas under contract for approximately 770 square miles, of which 758 square miles had gone live.
+Coverage areas under contract included 113 cities and 13 campuses/sites worldwide across the United States, South Africa and the Bahamas, including three of the ten largest cities in the United States.
 As a result of the COVID-19 pandemic, work-from-home and travel ban policies designed to protect the health of employees, and related government-mandated restrictions, our ability to deploy customer solutions since mid-March 2020 has been adversely impacted.
 While this disruption is currently expected to be temporary, there is considerable uncertainty around the magnitude or duration.